 The Darcy of this story is Pharaoh Tutankhamun, and for one thing, the guy was so sick the only place he’d be taking anyone would be the royal infirmary ward.
-For another thing, he’s already been dead 3,000 years.
 Still, his afterlife estate is far more impressive than the whole of Pemberley, I’d daresay, batteries included or not.

-A treasure trove of golden shrines and idols, food, furniture, clothes and games, weapons and model ships lay buried in the grave of this forgotten ruler.
-After an interrupted robbery shortly after the Pharaoh’s burial in 1323 BCE, KV62, the tomb of Tutankhamun, had laid undisturbed in the Theban desert for more than 3,000 years.
+A treasure trove of golden shrines and idols, food, furniture, clothes and games, weapons and model ships lay buried in the grave of this once forgotten ruler.
+After an interrupted robbery shortly after the Pharaoh’s burial in 1323 BCE, KV62, the tomb of Tutankhamun had laid undisturbed in the Theban desert for more than 3,000 years.
 Then in November 1922, beneath the hard bedrock of the previously excavated Valley of the Kings, Howard Carter struck gold, releasing to the world one of the greatest archaeological finds in history.

 As I combed through idols and coffins, miniature boats and what appeared to be a life-sized, divine chia pet during a tour of a visiting exhibit, I kept asking myself a single question: Do any of these things hint at how Egypt became one of the longest-lasting civilizations in the world?
 In an age of so much political unrest, Egypt’s cultural longevity is staggering.